The post of Parliamentary and Health Service Ombudsman is held by Rob Behrens, CBE.

 The Ombudsman's role is to investigate complaints that individuals have been treated unfairly or have received poor service from government departments and other public organisations and the NHS in England.

-The Chief Executive, Amanda Campbell and Director of Legal and Professional Services, Karl Banister, are authorised by the Ombudsman to act as Deputy Ombudsman.
+The Chief Executive, Rebecca Hilsenrath and Director of Operations, Legal and Clinical, Karl Banister, are authorised by the Ombudsman to act as Deputy Ombudsman.

 About Rob Behrens